 ProgressTeaching has enabled Woodlands School to rapidly improve the quality of provision from “Special measures” to “Good” in terms of their Ofsted ratings.

 Nicola White, Assistant Head at Woodlands School said:

 “Thanks to the ProgressTeaching platform, time is used much more effectively and we can monitor how we’re improving and developing our teachers across a broader range of areas.”

 ProgressTeaching is the only teaching improvement software that enables leaders to use live actionable data to effectively monitor and improve the quality of teaching and learning.

 It is a centralised platform used by thousands of teachers to access and manage:

 - Parent communications

-Contact us using the form below to find out how ProgressTeaching can help your teachers to reach their full potential, and deliver the outstanding quality of teaching that all students deserve.
+Contact us using the form below to find out how ProgressTeaching can help you on your school improvement journey.